TITLE 4

 (3) “Compassion center” means an entity registered as a compassion center under § 4914A of Title 16.

-(6) “Disproportionately-impacted area” means census tracts identified by the Commissioner in collaboration with state and local agencies that have high rates of arrest, conviction, and incarceration relating to the sale, possession, use, cultivation, manufacture, or transport of marijuana.
+(8) “Disproportionately-impacted area” means census tracts in the State identified by the Commissioner in collaboration with state and local agencies that have high rates of arrest, conviction, and incarceration relating to the sale, possession, use, cultivation, manufacture, or transport of marijuana.

 a.
 Marijuana cultivation facility license.